MayurHulke/Diffusion-model-from-scratch/README.md

 This project is developed with an educational purpose in mind, aimed at enthusiasts and learners who are keen on a white-box understanding of Denoising Diffusion Probabilistic Models (DDPMs).
 By building a DDPM from scratch, I enjoy understanding the inner workings of such models, providing a clear and comprehensive insight into their mechanisms, challenges, and immense potential in generative tasks.

+### For Learners:
+- **Deep Dive into DDPMs**: This project serves as a practical guide to understanding the principles, mathematics, and implementation details that underpin DDPMs.
+- **Hands-On Experience**: By following along with the project, learners can gain hands-on experience in implementing, training, and experimenting with diffusion models, fostering a deeper understanding of deep learning.
+- **Open-Ended Exploration**: The project encourages exploration beyond the provided implementation, inviting learners to tweak, enhance, and adapt the model to different datasets or creative applications.

 ## Environment Setup Instructions

 A detailed setup is essential for replicating the project results.
 The environment setup involves creating a dedicated conda environment with all necessary dependencies.